 How to drive safely in floods

-Flooded conditions are some of the absolute worst to drive in when it comes to UK roads.
-Standing water can very easily catch a driver out, and the possibility of flooding a vehicle is a large risk to the safety of a driver and can cost a fortune to sort out.
+It presents the possibility of flooding a vehicle is a large risk to the safety of a driver and can cost a fortune to sort out.

-Though its best to avoid driving in floods at all, it may be a necessity.
+Though it's best to avoid driving in floods at all, it may be a necessity.
 If you absolutely must get behind the wheel, here is some advice to follow to help you stay safe.

 Avoid it if possible